umerhere/confusion-server-express-generator/README.md

 # MONGOOSE

+## BASICS

-We have created a data folder where all the documents will be stored Now to run the mongoDB server, type : **mongod --dbpath=data --bind_ip 127.0.0.1** Now to access the server, open another terminal and type **mongo**
+We have created a data folder where all the documents will be stored

+Now to run the mongoDB server, type : **mongod --dbpath=data --bind_ip 127.0.0.1**

+Now to access the server, open another terminal and type **mongo**

-	This should allow us to access the server **COMMANDS**
+	This should allow us to access the server

+**COMMANDS**

-	run db : this will tell us the database we'are connected to run use confusion  : this will create a new database named confusion run db.help() : will list all the available commands
+	run db : this will tell us the database we'are connected to

+	run use confusion  : this will create a new database named confusion

+	run db.help() : will list all the available commands

-	run db.dihses.insert({"name": "Uthappizza", "description": "Test"}) : Now we'are already in confusion database, if confusion has collection named dishes, we'll select it otherwise this command will create the new collection run db.dishes.find() or db.dishes.find().pretty() : to view all the data inside collection dishes
+	run db.dihses.insert({"name": "Uthappizza", "description": "Test"}) : Now we'are already in confusion database,

+		if confusion has collection nam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ed dishes, we'll select it otherwise this command will create the new collection

+	run db.dishes.find() or db.dishes.find().pretty() : to view all the data inside collection dishes

 ## MONGOOSE POPULATION.
 JOINS IN MONGODB?